doar-e/doar-e.github.io/content/articles/reverse-engineering/2018-05-17-ledgerctf-aes-whitebox.markdown

 nround = scheduling[i];
 ```

 The switch case that follows applies one type of transformation (arithmetic ones) on the chosen `s` variable.
 In order to track the number of *rounds* already applied to each `s`'s variables, an array called `scheduling` is used.
-The algorithm stops when forty rounds has been applied to every `s`'s.
+The algorithm stops when forty rounds have been applied to every `s`'s.
 It's also worth to point out that there's a small anti-debugging here; a timer is started at the beginning (`t1`) of the round and stopped at the end (`t2`).
 If any abnormal delay between `t1` and `t2` is discovered the later computations will produce *wrong* results.

 We can observe 6 different type of operations in the switch case.
 Some of them look very easily invertible and some others would need some more work.
 But at this point, it reminds me a lot of this AES whitebox I analyzed back in [2013](https://github.com/0vercl0k/articles/blob/master/AES%20Whitebox%20Unboxing%20No%20Such%20Problem.pdf).
 This one doesn't have any obfuscation which makes it much easier to deal with.
 What I did at the time was pretty simple: divide and conquer.
 I broke down each round in four pieces.
 Each of those *quarter* round worked as a black box function that took 4 bytes of input and generated 4 bytes of output (as a result each round would generate 16 bytes/128bits).
 I needed to find the 4 bytes of input that would give me the 4 bytes of output I wanted.
 Solving those quarters could be done simultaneously and starting from the desired output you could go walk back from round `N` to round `N-1`.
 That was basically my plan for `ctf2`.

-At this point I already had ripped out the `schedule` function in my own program.
-I cleaned-up the code and made sure it produced the same results that the program itself (always fun to debug).
-In other words, I was ready to go forward with the analysis of all the arithmetic boxes.
+At this point I already had ripped out the `schedule` function to my own program.
+I cleaned-up the code and made sure it produced the same results as the program itself (always fun to debug).
+In other words, I was ready to go forward with the analysis of all the arithmetic rounds.

 ### case 0: encoding
 This case is as simple as it gets as you can see below: